 - Failure of cortisol suppression < 30 nmol/L supports PPID

-- Do not perform immediately after an oral sugar test due to blunting of pituitary ACTH responses to TRH
+- Do not perform within 12 hours after an oral sugar test (OST) or a grain meal due to blunting of pituitary ACTH responses to TRH

-- Collect baseline EDTA plasma sample for ACTH measurement
+- Collect a baseline EDTA plasma sample for ACTH measurement

-- Collect EDTA plasma ACTH sample exactly 10 minutes after TRH administration
+- Collect an EDTA plasma sample for ACTH measurement exactly 10 minutes after TRH administration

 PPID and Insulin Dysregulation

 Insulin dysregulation is common and is likely associated with an increased risk of laminitis and poorer long-term prognosis; testing for insulin dysregulation is recommended in all PPID cases.
 Many horses with PPID will acquire altered glucose metabolism due to insulin resistance.
 Affected horses may have increased circulating concentrations of insulin as an indicator of the increased insulin secretion required to maintain normal blood glucose.
 Some horses will develop pronounced elevations of insulin accompanying high-normal or elevated serum concentrations of glucose.